nicklafferty/craftycody/content/crafts/diy-painting-using-that-viral-fresco-technique.md

 What's nice about this project is that it's fairly inexpensive and doesn't involve sawing anything.
 I'm trying to keep out of my shop since it's 100+ almost every day.
 I've set up an impromptu art studio in my sunroom and have been enjoying being inside and learning something new.

 I got all of my supplies at Walmart in one fell swoop.
 I got a pack of five 16x20 canvases for around $15 which is great in case I really messed up.
 I decided I was going to make art for a wall in my living room and would use three of the canvases to fill the space.

+### How I prepared my plaster:

+At first, I was worried I bought the wrong thing.
+When I opened the plaster bin, it seemed really runny so I gave it a good stir but it was still pretty thin- at least in comparison to what I'm used to.
+I also bought two jugs of it so I was especially upset.
+However, I decided to run a little experiment and added some corn starch to help thicken it up and it worked!
+You may want to look into a lot of options for this because foodstuffs have a chance of going bad, but I'm going to risk it.